neosuniversity-team/docker-php-petstore/README.md

 # php7-pet-system

-if you want to run this project, please choose branch --> branch_docker
+if you want to run this project with Docker, please choose branch --> branch_docker